Interview

 David

-“Hello darling,” her voice was unusually deep for a woman, just like her singing voice.
+“Hello, darling,” her voice was unusually deep for a woman.
 “Call me Carolyn, please”.

 “Hamish,” I said, taking her proffered hand, which she quickly withdrew as soon as my fingers brushed hers.